AndreRenaud/simple_uart/README.md

 ## How to add it to a project

 The library consists of a single .c and .h pair.
 To add it to a project, simply copy the *simple_uart.c* and *simple_uart.h* file into the project and add to the build system.
-There are no external dependencies beyond the standard system library, and the code should automatically determine which platform it is building for and comple correctly.
+There are no external dependencies beyond the standard system library, and the code should automatically determine which platform it is building for and compile correctly.
 The license should be suitable for both open-source and commercial projects.

 Please submit a bug report if this does not work.